leezer3/OpenBVE/Building.md

 #### When to use Mono

 - Mono 5.20.1 or later, x86 or x64
-- NuGet 2.16 or later
+- NuGet client 2.16 or later

 ### Linux

 - Mono 5.20.1 or later, x86 or x64
-- NuGet 2.16 or later
+- NuGet client 2.16 or later
 - OpenAL
 - debhelper (Debian and compatibles only)